microbit-apps/display-shield/docs/set-pixel.md

 # set Pixel

-Set the color of a pixel location in a bitmap.
+Set the color of a pixel in a bitmap.

 ```sig
 bitmaps.create(0,0).setPixel(0,0,0)